 Step 3: Secure Your Plugins

-Since plugins add new functionality, they can also add functionality you don’t want, such as backdoors.
+Since plugins add new functionality, they can also add the functionality you don’t want, such as backdoors.
 Before installing ANY plugin, do the following:

 - Check if the plugin is compatible with the current version of WordPress.